John E. Reinhardt: Early life and army service

 Reinhardt was born in Glade Spring, Virginia and raised in Knoxville, Tennessee.
+He attended segregated schools growing up.
 After graduating from Knoxville College in 1939, he attended the University of Chicago, initially pursuing a graduate degree in English, but did not finish on account to serving in World War II.
-His doctorate in English was completed in 1950 at the University of Wisconsin–Madison.
-He was the American ambassador to Nigeria from 1971 to 1975.
-From 1975 to 1977, he was Assistant Secretary of State for Public Affairs.
-He became the director of the United States Information Agency from 1977 to 1980.
-He was a member of the Peabody Awards Board of Jurors from 1980 to 1987 Reinhardt later was a professor of political science at the University of Vermont from 1987 to 1991.
+He taught at Fayetteville State University from 1941 until he was drafted in 1942.